AutodeskGames/stingray-docs/source/stingray_help/getting_started/set_up_project/editor_settings.md

 <dd>The path to the location where 3ds Max is installed.</dd>

 <dt>Autodesk Shared Materials path</dt>
-<dd>The path to the folder location containing materials shared between Stingray and DCC.</dd>
+<dd>The path to the folder location containing materials shared between Stingray and DCC tool.</dd>
 </dl>

 **DCC Link Interop**